-Vegetables in the Allium genus include onions, shallots, leeks, and scallions, and herbs like garlic and chives.
+Vegetables in the Allium genus include onions, shallots, leeks and scallions, as well as herbs like garlic and chives.
 These vegetables and herbs all contain "organosulfur compounds" and have been shown to possess antioxidant properties that make them protective against health conditions such as heart disease and cancer.

 Onions, Shallots, Leeks, and Scallions